stephenverderame/cpp_book/src/templates/iterators.md

     * Able to be dereferenced and incremented
 * Input Iterator
     * Can be compared for equality with `==` and `!=`.
-    * Can be dereferenced to an rvalue
+    * Can be dereferenced to a rvalue
 * Output Iterator
-    * Can be dereferenced to an lvalue
+    * Can be dereferenced to a lvalue
 * Forward Iterator
     * Input or Output Iterator that can be default constructed and is *multi-pass*
     * Multi-pass: dereferencing and incrementing the iterator doesn't affect the ability for the iterator to dereference.
     Basically, using the iterator does not consume anything.
 The iterator can increment to the sentinel and start over and do it again without a change in behavior.
 * Bidirectional Iterator
     * Forward Iterator that can be decremented
 * Random Access Iterator